oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/kernel_args_restrict/README.md

 - The behavior of the `kernel_args_restrict` attribute and when to use it on your kernel.
 - The effect this attribute can have on your kernel's performance on FPGA.

+Additionally, this code sample demonstrates how to apply the `kernel_args_restrict` attribute to kernels defined in both the lambda coding style and the functor coding style.

 ### Pointer Aliasing Explained

 Pointer aliasing occurs when the same memory location can be accessed using different *names* (i.e., variables).
 For example, consider the code below.
 Here, the value of the variable `pi` can be changed in three ways: `pi=3.14159`, `*a=3.14159` or `*b=3.14159`.
 In general, the compiler has to be conservative about which accesses may alias to each other and avoid making optimizations that reorder and/or parallelize operations.